 [(c)] (3) Has not been denied an assisted living program license on a prior occasion.

-[(5)] E. In recommending the amount of civil money penalty under §[A(2)] B of this regulation, the State shall consider factors including the:
+[(5)] E. In recommending the amount of civil money penalty under [§A(2)] §B of this regulation, the State shall consider factors including the:

 (a) Nature, number, and seriousness of the violations; and